 4. Be flexible with timing

-A simple yet potentially effective tactic—particularly if a seller hasn't found a place to live yet—is to close the deal at the sellers’ convenience.
-Homet says he’s seen this flexibility put the buyer on top in a bidding war.
+A simple yet potentially effective tactic—particularly if a seller hasn't found a place to live yet—is to close the deal at the seller’s convenience.

-Oftentimes, being willing to move slowly is a plus, because "if you have a seller who wants to move fast, you’re going to lose to an all-cash buyer," says Steinberg.
+Often being willing to move slowly is a plus, especially if the seller needs time to navigate their next move.
 Of course, you'll have to weigh the costs of holding off on the sale.
-Just because it benefits the seller doesn't necessarily mean it'll make financial sense for you, the buyer.
-If your lease is up or you're selling your apartment more quickly, temporary housing is an option, but it's often a pricey one.
+Just because it benefits the seller doesn't necessarily mean it makes financial sense for you as the buyer.
+If your lease is up or the sale of your apartment is moving more quickly, temporary housing is an option, though it can be a pricey one.

-5. Allow the seller to keep a portion of the down payment if the financing falls through
+5. Allow the seller to keep part of the deposit

-If you need financing and insist on a mortgage contingency, you might ease the sellers’ financial concerns by promising that if you don’t get financing, the seller can keep a portion of your down payment, Luftig and Perlowitz says.
+If you need financing and need to insist on a mortgage contingency, you might ease the sellers’ financial concerns by agreeing that if you don’t get financing, the seller can keep a pre-determined portion of your 10 percent deposit, Luftig and Perlowitz say.

-It is "something to have in one's arsenal," says Roberts.
-The money would come from an escrow deposit, she says, and "could work well when combined with a shortened time period to obtain a mortgage—say 15 days versus 30."
+It is "something to have in one's arsenal," Roberts says.
+The money would come from an escrow deposit, and "could work well when combined with a shortened time period to obtain a mortgage—say 15 days versus 30."